me-viper/MappingGenerator/docs/ReusingMappings.md

 MappingGenerator will reuse other generated mappings.

 **Note**.
 At this moment. due to significant reflection overheads only mappers generated within same assembly are considered.
+If you wan't to use mappers from other assemblies see section bellow.

 ```csharp
 public class InnerSource